henribxn/udacityprojects_term2/SentimentAnalysisFinance/README.md

   - Implement another kind of best-in-class NLP models like BERT

 ## Blog Post
-You can also find more details on the project by following the link to my blogpost: `XX`
+You can also find more details on the project by following the link to my blogpost: `https://medium.com/@henri.bouxin/boost-your-nlp-classification-tasks-with-pre-trained-embedding-and-deeplearning-72982c52792d`

 ## Licensing, Acknowledgements
 - This project was completed as part of the `Udacity Data Scientist Nanodegree`.
 Data were provided by Udacity.
 The data was originally sourced by Udacity from Starbucks.